 Although school uniform is not compulsory in Primary Schools, parents/carers at Arbury Primary School have indicated their appreciation of the practical advantages of clear guidelines on the subject of school clothing.
 Children are expected to come to school in sensible clothing and footwear.
-Shoes with high heels or flip-flops are not suitable for school.
+Shoes with high heels or flip-flops are not suitable for running around at lunchtimes.

 Our school uniform is based on the colours navy and yellow.
+School sweatshirts and fleeces in the school colours may be purchased from the School Office.
 Children are not allowed to wear football strips to school other than for P.E.
 A bag with the child's name on should be provided for these items.